33 Things to Do in Minneapolis in Winter (2024)

 Participants of all ages can partake in events such as a 37K Classic Ski Loppet, a 5K ski Loppet, and a Skijor Loppet.

 The Luminary Loppet is a nice trail to walk, ski, or snowshoe across Lake of the Isles, which is lit by candlelight.
+It’s really beautiful after dark!

-12. Go Snow Tubing
+11. Go Snow Tubing

 What better way to get outside this winter and get your adrenaline pumping than to fly down a hill on a snow tube?!